Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

 The following values are set upon initialization:

 * `generator` is an EigenLabs-run entity that signs off on `globalTableRoots`.
 The operatorSet is of size 1.
+The `generator` is always expected to use BN254 signing keys, hence the use of the BN254OperatorSetInfo when setting the generator.
 * `globalRootConfirmationThreshold`: 10000.
 The threshold in basis points required for global root confirmation.
 Since the operatorSet is of size 1 a single signature is needed.
 * `generatorInfo`: The key material needed to verify certificates of the `generator`
 * `operatorSetConfig`: A configuration for the `generator`